 Never lose your way again

 One-way streets, unexpected detours, and traffic can quickly turn a simple journey into a real headache.
 Stopping to check your phone is dangerous and wastes time.
-With a Shapeheart motorcycle mount, your GPS stays visible at a glance, without any risky handling.
+With a Shapeheart motorcycle mount, your GPS stays visible at a glance, with no risky handling.
 Thanks to its ultra-secure magnetic attachment, the phone stays perfectly stable, even on cobblestone roads.

-In addition, the waterproof touch-sensitive Sleeve ensures optimal visibility, whatever the conditions.
+What's more, the waterproof tactile sleeve ensures optimal visibility, whatever the conditions.

 • Un guidon équipé d'un support Shapeheart affichant un GPS, facilitant la navigation en ville.
 Une mise en situation idéale pour démontrer l’utilité du support dans un environnement urbain.
 A handlebar equipped with a Shapeheart mount displaying GPS, making city navigation easier.
 An ideal real-world scenario demonstrating the mount's usefulness in an urban environment.

-An optimized cockpit enables better concentration.
-Shapeheart offers mounts suited to all motorcycles: the handlebar mount provides a robust attachment, the half-handlebar ensures a discreet integration for sports bikes, while the Mirror mount on the rearview mirror frees up space while guaranteeing perfect visibility.
+An optimized cockpit setup allows for better concentration.
+Shapeheart offers mounts suited to all motorcycles: the handlebar mount provides a robust attachment, the half-handlebar mount ensures a discreet integration for sport bikes, while the Mirror mount on the rearview mirror frees up space while guaranteeing perfect visibility.

 A well-thought-out setup lets you ride more serenely, without distraction.